elsinore/R_Wave_analysis/README.md

 # Wave analysis

+##### Install FFmpeg to make the pesudocolored video
+###### For Windows users
+To get the pesudocolored video directly, please intall the ImageMagick first (http://www.imagemagick.org/script/download.php#windows).
+###### For Mac users
+To get the pesudocolored video directly, please intall the FFmpeg first (http://ffmpeg.org/download.html).
+Here is a guide video to show how to install FFmpeg in Mac OS (https://www.youtube.com/watch?v=qu7tvO-Pmko).

 ##### For windows users, please complete the followed steps first:
 ###### Install Rtools for download .zip file
 1. Install Rtools from https://cran.r-project.org/bin/windows/Rtools/.